Together-Java/ModernJava/src/standard_input/challenges.md

 ## Challenge 4

-["Mad Libs"](https://en.wikipedia.org/wiki/Mad_Libs) are a word game where you ask people for nouns, verbs, and adjectives absent any context and then fill them in to a template.
+["Mad Libs"](https://en.wikipedia.org/wiki/Mad_Libs) are a word game where you ask people for nouns, verbs, adjectives, etc. absent any context and then fill them in to a template.

 For example